tinybirdco/use-case-real-time-anomaly-detection/content/interquartile-range.md

 # Interquartile Range (IQR) anomalies
 ## Using quartiles to identify anomalies.

-### Another method of generating data statistics to identify pattern changes, rather than triggering on single or pairs of isolated data points.
+#### Another method of generating data statistics to identify pattern changes, rather than triggering on single or pairs of isolated data points.

+The Interquartile Range (IQR) method is a valuable tool for identifying anomalies in real-time data by providing a standardized way to compare individual data points to the overall trend of the data.
+This method is effective for identifying outliers and anomalies in sensor data.
+When a sensor reading is outside of an IQR-based range, it indicates a deviation from the expected behavior.

 The first step of the Interquartile Range (IQR) method is calculating the first and third quartiles (Q1 and Q3).
+These quartiles are based on a moving time window of the recent data.

 The difference between these two quartiles is referred to as the IQR, as in:

 IQR = Q3 - Q1